Travel: London Mums go to NEW YORK CITY (with & without kids)

 Do you remember the scene in When Harry met Sally when Billy Crystal and Meg Ryan are chatting over lunch and she fakes an orgasm?
 Well it was at Katz’s diner.
 Pastrami sandwich is the typical menu and it costs a whopping $20 but is yummy.
 And you can try and sit at the same table where the famous scene was filmed.
 You may have the same experience..
 Who knows…

 It was founded in 1888 as a small deli in an area when in the early part of the twentieth century, the Lower East Side was home to millions of newly immigrated families.
 This, along with the lack of public and private transportation, forged a solid community such that Katz’s became a focal point for congregating.
-On Fridays the neighborhood turned out to enjoy franks and beans, a Katz tradition.
+On Fridays the neighbourhood turned out to enjoy franks and beans, a Katz tradition.

 Katz’s still has its fair share of famous customers, whose photos now line our walls – including Barack Obama.
 The price of the pastrami sandwich clearly reflects the fact that there might be some high profile celebrity dining there from time to time.
 The place is a bit run down, not totally clean and in most tables there’s no service, but apparently people love this aspect of Katz’s which is always packed.